Zylann/SnowfeetEngine/README.md

 - Entity hierarchy
 - Dynamic module system
 - Multi-screens
+- GUI (WIP)
 - Scenes described with JSON

 Web export
 ----------
-I might try Emscripten, one day.
+I should try Emscripten as a new platform, one day.
 Sounds like fun.

 Binaries